Bipartisan opposition leaves surveillance bill in doubt

 “If the Democrats bring this bill up they’re just playing politics,” McCarthy said.
 “And this is not something to play politics with.”

-The statements underscored the tortuous process Congress has faced in renewing the surveillance powers in the wake of an inspector general report that documented serious errors and mistakes in how the FBI used its authorities during the Russia investigation.
+The statements underscored the tortuous process Congress has faced in renewing the surveillance powers since an inspector general report that documented serious errors and mistakes in how the FBI used its authorities during the Russia investigation.
 Those problems included errors and omissions in applications the FBI submitted under the Foreign Intelligence Surveillance Act to monitor a former Trump campaign adviser.

 Republicans have historically been hawkish on preserving surveillance powers in the name of national security.
-But Trump’s GOP allies have joined the president over the last year in demanding that any renewal of the FBI’s powers be accompanied by significant new restrictions.
+But Trump’s GOP allies have joined him over the last year in demanding that any renewal of the FBI’s powers be accompanied by significant new restrictions.

 The powers are not directly related to the errors uncovered during the Russia investigation.
 But Republican lawmakers — and some Democratic civil liberties advocates — have seized on those problems in demanding reforms.

-The Senate passed its version of the legislation earlier this month.
-The chamber fell short by one vote of adding a separate amendment, sponsored by Democrat Ron Wyden of Oregon and Republican Steve Daines of Montana, that would prevent federal law enforcement from obtaining internet browsing information or search history without seeking a warrant.
+The Senate passed its version of the legislation this month.
+The chamber fell short by one vote of adding an amendment, sponsored by Democrat Ron Wyden of Oregon and Republican Steve Daines of Montana, that would prevent federal law enforcement from obtaining internet browsing information or search history without seeking a warrant.

-House Intelligence Committee Chairman Adam Schiff, D-Calif., announced Tuesday that Democrats had agreed on a similar, but tweaked, amendment that they would offer to the House bill.
-But that amendment faced opposition from the Justice Department and from Wyden, who said in a statement that the House version would not “enact true protections for Americans’ rights against dragnet collection of online activity.”
+House Intelligence Committee Chairman Adam Schiff, D-Calif., announced Tuesday that Democrats had agreed on a similar amendment that they would offer to the House bill.
+But that amendment faced opposition from the Justice Department and from Wyden, who said the House version would not “enact true protections for Americans’ rights against dragnet collection of online activity.”

 Associated Press writer Alan Fram contributed to this report.